dev-whoan/MKWeb/README.md

 Or you can clone from github, use json files under WebContent with modifying sources in src/com/mkweb.
 - To operate MkWeb with cloning...
   - You must change WebContent folder name into ROOT
-  - The sources you downloaded must be compiled into .class, and put them inside of ROOT/WEB-INF/classes
+  - The sources you downloaded must be compiled and put them into ROOT/WEB-INF/classes folder
 	- com/mkweb/...

 ## With War file

+### WAR file compiled by Java version 13, so you have to use Java13 to run your servlet container.

 ### For Windows